Lyze96/MANIA-Maplestory-Bot/README.md

 - **Screenshot Requests** - Check on your character and read chat instantly from your phone.

 Up-to-date download links, pricing, and documentation are in the Discord.
+Message me @Lyze for a free 7-day trial.
 ## [Join the Discord server here](http://discord.gg/ekMKSsNAjC)